 I enjoy helping students to finish their coursework successfully, especially in humanistic subjects such as History, Philosophy and Literature.

 I read broadly in fiction and non-fiction; play, watch and occasionally coach soccer; write poetry; go camping; and enjoy traveling in the U.S. and abroad.
+Originally from the small, Central American republic of Panamá, I am a native bilingual in Spanish and English, which I have taught since 1996 in many settings--from Montessori preschools in Alabama to construction work sites in

 I have been teaching English as a second language to adults and children since 1998, using a variety of methods, including Total Physical Response, the Direct Method (controlled conversation), and the traditional grammar, reading and writing complements.